MOTOCROSS: AS IT IS, WAS AND EVERMORE SHALL BE

 Chippewa boots were the go-to motocross boot of the 1960s.

 Pants: What we call motocross pants today, were called “leathers.”
-You still hear the occasional old timer referring to his Fox pants as leathers, but that’s because in the late ‘60 and early ‘70s motocross pants were made of cowhide (if you were bucks-up, goat skin).
+You still hear the occasional old timer referring to his O’Neal pants as leathers, but that’s because in the late ‘60 and early ‘70s motocross pants were made of cowhide (if you were bucks-up, goat skin).
 The color choices were very simple.
 Everybody wore black leather pants with a white stripe down each leg.
 The only exceptions to the rule were riders on Swedish bikes, who wore blue leathers with a yellow stripe.
 If you were conservative and didn’t want to be too flashy, the stripe was optional.

 Shin guards: We didn’t wear shin guards.
 Torsten Hallman pants, the Hugo Boss of motocross pants, had small plastic knee cups that fit in zippered pockets.
 Unfortunately, Hallman’s goat skin knees were so fragile that the slightest crash would tear the leather—so we put duct tape over the goat skin to protect it.
 The other knee protection system of the day was quilting.
-Pieces of felt were sewn into the hip and knee areas of the leathers to provide soft padding in case of a crash.
+Pieces of felt were sewn into the hip and knee areas of the leathers in a diamond pattern to provide soft padding in case of a crash.

 THESE FIRST-GENERATION MOTOCROSS BOOTS WERE HELD ON BY LEATHER STRAPS THAT YOU BUCKLED WITH METAL CLASPS—THE MORE STRAPS AND BUCKLES, THE COOLER THE BOOT.